 - While on the dole, you must go to your local office once every month and sign on, confirming you are willing and able to work.
 If you live over 10 miles from your nearest social welfare office however, you will only have to sign on every 12 weeks.

-- While you are waiting for your dole to come through, you may qualify for a supplementary welfare allowance.
-A supplementary welfare allowance is an emergency payment you get if you cannot afford to wait until your dole comes through.
-Click here to learn more about supplementary welfare allowance.
+- While you are waiting for your dole to come through, you may qualify for Supplementary Welfare Allowance.
+Supplementary Welfare Allowance is an emergency payment you get if you cannot afford to wait until your dole comes through.
+Click here to learn more about Supplementary Welfare Allowance.

 - Jobseeker's Allowance is means tested.
-This means that any income that you have from savings or investments or property other than your home can affect the payment you receive.
+This means that any income that you have from savings, investments or property (other than your home) can affect the payment you receive.
 If you live with your parents or with your partner, their income will be counted too.